bhbale/baleywalla/_posts/2025-03-17-which-affiliates.markdown

 <figure>
     <img src="/uploads/which-affiliates-2.png" alt="blah blah">
-     <figcaption>Pricing and retailer link styles rolled out to a number of components that we iterated through A/B testing to get to this style and orientation</figcaption>
+     <figcaption>Pricing and retailer links on various components that we A/B tested on a number of iterations to get to this style and orientation</figcaption>
 </figure>

 ### Problem